ashishk1906/hotfix-ui/Files/CHF_FLOW_UNDERSTANDING.md

 After the tenant CHF is completed, check whether the same issue exists in `main`, the active release branch, or other tenant lanes.

-- If the issue also exists upstream, apply the fix there so that it does not return in future releases.
+- If the issue also exists upstream, carry the tenant fix forward through a cherry-pick or PR so that it does not return in future releases.
 - If the issue is tenant-specific, keep it only in the tenant lane.
 - Record the deployed tags and commits.